Streymoy: Transportation

 All the settlements are connected by surfaced roads.
 The main entry road to Tórshavn passes through a 2.8 km long tunnel.
 The connection to the island of Eysturoy is via Streymin Bridge over the Sundini sound.
 Since 2002, the almost 5 km long Vágar Tunnel has connected Streymoy to Vágar, thereby completing the road connections of the three "mainland" islands.
 Since December 2020, the Eysturoyartunnilin has connected southern Streymoy to Eysturoy.
-One undersea tunnel is currently under construction: the Sandoyartunnilin connecting Streymoy to Sandoy (due to open in 2023).
+Sandoyartunnilin connecting Streymoy to Sandoy opened to the public in December 2023.

 Streymoy is connected by regular ferry service to the island of Sandoy from the ferry port of Gamlarætt near Kirkjubøur, and to the islands of Suðuroy and Nólsoy from the ferry port in Tórshavn.
 A scheduled ferry connects Tórshavn with Hirtshals in Denmark and Seyðisfjörður in Iceland.
 The closest airport is Vágar Airport on Vágar island (35 minutes by car); it is the only airport in the Faroe Islands.